yarohtar/cam-maths-notes-obsidian/Notes/Crank-Nicolson method for diffusion equation.md

 \lambda_{k}(A)=\frac{\lambda_{k}(C)}{\lambda_{k}(B)}=\frac{1-2\mu \sin ^{2} \frac{1}{2}\pi kh}{1+2\mu \sin ^{2} \frac{1}{2}\pi kh}\implies \lvert \lambda_{k}(A) \rvert \leq 1
 $$
 So this method is stable for any $\mu>0$!!!

+See the rest of convergence proof in Lecture 6 notes (its same as [[Lax Equivalence Theorem]] but its IMPROTANT FOR EXAMS)